 - Code.org – Pure inspiration and no previous experience necessary.
 Learn to code with your favourite Frozen characters or the Angry Birds!
 Great stuff!

 - TechRocket – Explore the gaming world of Minecraft, Graphic Design, Photoshop and 3D Printing.
 There is lots to do on this excellent site.

 - MadewithCode – So many things we love are made with code, from Pixar Animation to 3D printed jewellery!
 This site will inspire your daughter by showing the stories of other women who are pursuing dream jobs thanks to code.
 Highly creative!

 You might also enjoy 10 of the Best Educational Apps for Kids aged 8-12

 You never know where a great class, app or cool website might lead in the future!

-Mykidstime supports International Girls in ICT Day on 27th April, 2017.
+Mykidstime supports International Girls in ICT Day.
 It aims to empower and encourage girls and young women to consider careers in the growing field of ICT.

 Over to you now, hope you got some great ideas here and be sure to share some of your own in the comments below.